markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/applications-that-can-bypass-appcontrol.md

 - msxml6.dll
 - jscript9.dll

 The blocklist policy that follows includes "Allow all" rules for both kernel and user mode that make it safe to deploy as a standalone App Control policy.
-On Windows versions 1903 and above, Microsoft recommends converting this policy to multiple policy format using the *Set-CiPolicyIdInfo* cmdlet with the *-ResetPolicyId* switch.
+On Windows versions 1903 and above, Microsoft recommends converting this policy to multiple policy formats using the *Set-CiPolicyIdInfo* cmdlet with the *-ResetPolicyId* switch.
 Then, you can deploy it as a Base policy side-by-side with any other policies in your environment.
 To instead add these rules to an existing Base policy, you can merge the policy that follows using the *Merge-CIPolicy* cmdlet.
 If merging into an existing policy that includes an explicit allowlist, you should first remove the two "Allow all" rules and their corresponding FileRuleRefs from the blocklist policy.

 **App Control policy XML**: